Supporting a person with dementia who walks about

 You may be able to get help through a care needs assessment (also called a community care assessment in Northern Ireland).
 This is the process that local authorities use to assess the care needs of a person with dementia.

-If the person wants to leave the house
+What to do when the person wants to leave the house

 If a person with dementia walks about, they may leave their home.
 This can be worrying for carers.
 It can be hard to know how to manage this situation and any risks, while maintaining the person’s independence.